TheGeekOnSkates/breakaway-basic/new/notes.md

 # Pipe dreaming about version 1.0

+* Aliases - that was really cool on the old version
+* Variables with names longer than 1 character (unnecessary, but useful).
 * Variables ending in $ being strings
-* Aliases - that was really cool on the old version
 * Support for "string expressions" - what I mean is, "something like" + " this" + STR$(whatever the character code for "." is)
 * FOR <expr> TO <expr> STEP <expression>
 * NEXT (can't have FOR without it) :)